0xadada/0xadada.github.io/docs/test.md

 Debord’s text is concise, economical, poetic, provocative, and difficult.
-As Michael Hardt & Antonio Negri describe it in their notes to _Empire_ as "<abbr title="Quoting Hardt & Negri: “...Debord recognized this spectacle as the destiny of triumphant capitalism.
-Despite their important differences, such authors offer us real anticipations of the path of capitalist development.”
-And continuting in their notes: “[The Spectacle], which is perhaps the best articulation, in its own delirious way, of the contemporary consciousness of the triumph of capital.”">delirious</abbr>".[^hardt] His work contains many references to Hegel and Marx.
+As Michael Hardt & Antonio Negri describe it in their notes to _Empire_ as
+<span class="note"><small>Quoting Hardt & Negri: "...Debord recognized this spectacle as the destiny of
+triumphant capitalism.
+Despite their important differences, such authors offer us real anticipations of the path of capitalist development."
+And continuting in their notes: "[The Spectacle], which is perhaps the best articulation, in its own delirious way, of the contemporary consciousness of the triumph of capital."</small>delirious</span>.[^hardt]
+His work contains many references to Hegel and Marx.
 He uses words and phrases defined in other Situationist texts, and expects the reader to be familiar with them.
 This is to be expected, as he demands much from the reader, and had written for a small audience of “fifty or sixty people” who